 The National Centre for Social Research (NatCen) are carrying out this study and will have access to the sample files that contain contact details for the selected participants.
 Contact details have been obtained from the English Housing Survey 2019-20 for people who completed that study and agreed to be recontacted for future research.
 NatCen will also have access to your answers to the survey.

-Formara Print+ are printing the survey materials for the project.
-They will have had access to your name and address in order to send letters inviting you to take part.
-As an approved supplier, Formara Print+ are compliant with all of NatCen’s information security policies and data protection legislation.
+We will share your name and address with one of our approved print suppliers in order to send letters inviting you to take part.
+Approved suppliers are compliant with all of NatCen’s information security policies and data protection legislation.